npm/git/README.md

 Given a path, walk up the file system tree until a git repo working directory is found.
 Since this calls `stat` a bunch of times, it's probably best to only call it if you're reasonably sure you're likely to be in a git project somewhere.
+Pass in `opts.root` to stop checking at that directory.

 Resolves to `null` if not in a git project.